SamirMoustafa/Teach_Autopilot_for_Quadcopter/README.md

 # Install

-This project uses ROS (Robot Operating System) as the primary communication mechanism between your agent and the simulation.
-You can either install it on your own machine ("native install"), or use a Udacity-provided Virtual Machine (recommended).
+This project uses ROS (Robot Operating System) as the primary communication mechanism between agent and the simulation.
+You can either install it on your own machine ("native install"), or use the provided Virtual Machine (recommended).

 ## ROS Virtual Machine